RuDevOfficial/Create-Shafts/README.md

 # About

 Create Shafts is a simple mod that adds both Granite and Diorite alloys, enabling you to create shafts of that variety!
+The crafting and mixing recipies are the same as the Andesite Alloy.

 # Content
 ![Creative Tab](https://i.imgur.com/O4tzyOs.png)